timcast725/flex-vfl/Multimodal-Infomax/README.md

 # Flexible Vertical Federated Learning

-## Flex-VFL with CMU-MOSEI dataset

 This directory is an extension of the Momentum Contrast (MoCo) with Alignment and Uniformity Losses for C-VFL: [github.com/SsnL/moco_align_uniform](https://github.com/SsnL/moco_align_uniform).
-Please cite the following paper if you use this work in your research:

-Extension of Multimodal-Infomax repository for Flex-VFL

-Requires MOSEI dataset to be in a folder named 'datasets'.

-To run all experiments sequentially:
-    python run_sbatch.py

-To plot existing results:
-    python plot_time.py
-    python plot_adapt.py
+## Running Flex-VFL with CMU-MOSEI dataset

 ### Dataset